40Cakes/pokebot-gen3/wiki/pages/Stream FAQ.md

 [Illuminate](https://bulbapedia.bulbagarden.net/wiki/Illuminate_(Ability)) is an ability that doubles the odds of an encounter for every step.
-The first Pokémon in our party is a fainted Volbeat that has that ability.
+The first Pokémon in our party is a fainted Staryu that has that ability.

 The [White Flute](https://bulbapedia.bulbagarden.net/wiki/White_Flute) is an item that when used also doubles encounter odds until we leave the map.